dkoes/Open-Source-Molecular-Modelling/ACES_II_is_a_collection__.md

-ACES II is a collection of programs that designed to perform ab initio quantum chemistry calculations.
+ACES \\cite{Lotrich_2008} is a collection of programs that perform \textit{ab initio} quantum chemistry calculations such as single point energy calculations, analytical gradients, and analytical Hessians, and is highly parallelized, including support for GPU computing.
-It supports many sorts of calculations at different levels of theory.
-ACES II is especially useful to treat electron correlation.
-These methods largely are categorized as many-body perturbation theory (MBPT) and the coupled-cluster (CC) approximation \cite{Lotrich_2008}.
+A focus of ACES is the use of many-body perturbation theory (MBPT) and the coupled-cluster approximation to reliable treat electron correlation.